jurgen-kluft/cjson/README.md

 # json parser

-A simple json token parser based on jsmn.
+A simple json token parser.

 - Can read UTF-8